Archives for September 2011

 Once the wet clay is pressed into the ropes, the wheel turns, and the surface is smoothed.
 The wood form is collapsed once the clay becomes leather hard.
 The clay is cut, and the form removed.
 The rope?
 The rope is removed before the pot is fired, saved, and used again.

 Rob took this picture 2 days ago.
 That the construction of the giant vases has not changed for several centuries-this is very important to me.
 How so?
 The handmade French pots that will come to the shop in 2 months will have been made by a person, whose hand, skill and judgment will enchant me.
 The history is long, the commitmment-just as long.
 People who make extraordinary things-I value them.
 I do what I can to support this industry, and am always sorry when I see a poterie close.
 The making of the pots is an art I would like to see endure.

 The finished pots in my shop do not tell this story.
 Yes, they have beautiful shapes and graceful curves.
 They are heavy, solid-very well made.
 With proper care, they will last better than a lifetime.
 But the story of how they are made makes for a story any passionate gardener would want to hear.

 Once they dry, the pots will be fired.
-The rope burns, but the pattern of that rope will be fired forever into the interior of the pot.
+The rope is removed, but the pattern of that rope will be fired and live forever in the interior of the pot.
 The interior of the pot is every bit as beautiful as the exterior surface.
 These pots are ready to be planted.

 The attic is a perfect drying room.
 Imagine that every handmade French pot gets hauled to the attic to dry.
 There are a lot of steps, and a lot of hands that come together to make these pots.
 When they are thoroughly dry, they will be fired.
 From these hands to yours-Rob does this part.